dftlibs/numgrid/README.md

 This was done to simplify memory management and avoid memory leaks and strange effects.
 The client can now query the number of grid points before computing the grid for a certain atom type.
+Sounds cumbersome but is not a problem in practice.

 ### Compute one center at a time